instructure/instructure-ui/packages/ui-elements/src/Text/README.md

 ---
-describes: Text
+describes: DeprecatedText
+id: DeprecatedText__README
 ---

+**DEPRECATED:** Text will be removed from `ui-elements` in version 7.0.0.
+Use the [Text from ui-text](#Text) instead.

+### Important Upgrade Notes
+Codemods are available to automatically update imports to the new package as well as any props that have changed.
+These changes and other things to note are described below.

+The `color` prop `error` has switched to `danger`.

+***

-A component for styling text content
+A component for styling textual content

 ### Font sizes